thpchandrika/ea-imdb-clone/README.md

 ## Movie Rating Portal

-In this project, you will develop a clone of IMDB website.
+It is clone of IMDB website.
 To get a better understanding of the project, check out imdb.com.

 In this application, users can create, rate and write comments about movies and tv series.
 Users can create favorite lists and they can share their lists with other users.